jaantollander/masters-thesis/content/20_background.md

 The file data is stored in one or more objects, each object on a separate *Object Storage Target (OST)*, which is a storage unit attached to an OSS.
 Finally, the *Management Server (MGS)* stores configuration information for the Lustre file system and provides it to the other components.
 Lustre file system components are connected using *Lustre Networking (LNet)*, a custom networking API that handles metadata and file I/O data for the Lustre file system servers and clients.

-> TODO: replace InfiniBand and IP networks to high-speed networks used in HPC clusters, general instead of specific

-LNet supports many network types, including InfiniBand and IP networks, with simultaneous availability between them.
+LNet supports many network types, including high-speed networks used in HPC clusters.

 ## Slurm workload manager